Finding Mental Health Support For Symptoms Of Generalized Anxiety Disorder

 - Worry excessively

-- Substance abuse as some use recreational drugs to self-medicate when they feel anxious
+- Substance abuse, as some use recreational drugs to self-medicate when they feel anxious

-What is the root cause of anxiety?
+What is the root cause of anxiety disorders?

 - Previous Article